 - So, what is the Wormfarm Institute?
 Is it really a place that grows worms?

-A. Register online via EventSpot , an internet registration service.
+A. Register online by clicking here.
 Please note that classes can fill up quickly, so register early.
 Also note that you’ll need to check in for your class at least 30 minutes before it starts at the Fermentation Fest headquarters.
 Register in-person at the Headquarters on the weekends of the Fest only (many classes may be filled at this point).

 A. When you attend a Fermentation Fest class, you’ll need to check in at least 30 minutes before class starts at Fermentation Fest headquarters.
 That’s how you find out where your class is located!

 Hours (during the Fermentation Fest): 8 AM – 5 PM, 7 days/week, Friday, Oct.
 3 through Monday Oct.13

 Q. Will there be enough for me to do if I come to Reedsburg for a day or two during Fermentation Fest?